SAP-samples/teched2022-DA281/exercises/dd3/README.md

 - Target

 Select the target data set in which the data should be replicated.
-By default, the same nem from the source data set is being used, but you can also change the default name and either select a pre-defined target data set or let the Replication Flow create the target data set.
+By default, the same name from the source data set is being used, but you can also change the default name and either select a pre-defined target data set or let the Replication Flow create the target data set.

 - Load Type